ASavageCabbage/PHYS203Project/README.md

 - use enthalpy of formation to determine energy of water/ice?

 Changes in salt concentration
-- things will dilute as ice melts, which maybe changes internal energy of saltwater in a weird way?
+- things will dilute as ice melts, which maybe changes internal energy of saltwater in a weird way
+    - UPDATE: the plan is to account for this, just treat it like adding U of pure water
-- assume salt concentrations are low enough that the change in energy is same for all volumes?
+- assume salt concentrations are low enough that the change in energy is same for all volumes
+    - UPDATE: everything is now done per mole, this is not an issue
 - how can we calculate the affect on entropy? use entropy of mixing, neglect energy affects?
+    - this general idea, maybe assume the energy released during mixing doesn't affect temperature?

 Chemical potential
 - do we need to factor it in?
 I don't think so